zeekhuge/BeagleScope/README.md

         - To overlay the dts once its compiled
         '$ echo PI-TEST > /sys/devices/platform/bone_capemgr/slots'

-**If you want to cross compile the source, rather than compiling it on the baord itself, most of the things remain same and you can use the 'Kernel Development' section of [this post](https://www.zeekhuge.me/post/a_handfull_of_commands_and_scripts_to_get_started_with_beagleboneblack/) for the setup part.**
+**If you want to cross compile the source, rather than compiling it on the board itself, most of the things remain same and you can use the 'Kernel Development' section of [this post](https://www.zeekhuge.me/post/a_handfull_of_commands_and_scripts_to_get_started_with_beagleboneblack/) for the setup part.**

 ---